 The 23andMe Wellness reports can help you make more informed choices that may relate to healthy living.
 Find out why some people may weigh more than others on diets that are high in saturated fat.
 You can also learn how your DNA may influence your caffeine consumption, lactose digestion and your muscle type.

 Our Traits reports are a fun way to explore how your DNA makes you unique, from your food preferences to physical features.

 You will receive the Ancestry reports—Ancestry Composition, Haplogroups, Your DNA Family, and Neanderthal Ancestry.
-You will also have access to interactive tools to share, compare and discover more with friends and family—including the DNA Relatives tool.
+You will also have access to interactive features to share, compare and discover more with friends and family—including the DNA Relatives feature.

 Health + Ancestry Service

 You will receive 90+ reports on carrier status*, genetic health risk*, wellness, traits and ancestry.
-You will also have access to interactive tools to share, compare, and discover more with friends and family—including the DNA Relatives tool.
+You will also have access to interactive features to share, compare, and discover more with friends and family—including the DNA Relatives feature.

 Is 23andMe diagnostic?